nsbowden/fercform1/README.md

 Alternatively, the same outcome can be achieved by the following two lines from the directoryOfYourChoosing, which finds all the paths to all .DBF files in subdirectories, writes them to a text file, and then traverses the text file to convert to csv writing to each subdirectory.

-##Currently overwriting the files each year because they are not written to the /f1_YEAR subdirectories but to directory of your choosing.
-One of two solutions improve these shell commands of make unique file names in the download

 $ cd pathTo/directoryOfYourChoosing/
 pathTo/directoryOfYourChoosing$ find . -name '*.DBF' > dbfPaths.txt
 pathTo/directoryOfYourChoosing$ for f in $(cat dbfPaths.txt); do soffice --headless --convert-to csv $f; done